 Perpetuity, as in forever?

-First, your organization will need to develop policies for governance and oversight of the endowment.
+First, an organization will need to develop policies for governance and oversight of the endowment.
 The most critical step needed on the path to forming an endowment is education.
-It is essential that board members are educated and aware of the intricacies involved in endowment creation and management.
-There is no “one-size-fits-all” solution and we are here to fit the goals of your organization and work with you through this process.
+It is essential that board members are educated and aware of the intricacies involved in endowment creation and management; there is no “one-size-fits-all” solution.
 One example of a “standard of care” for overseeing assets is the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
+UPMIFA is not applicable to all endowments, but it is illustrative of the type of factors to consider when managing an endowment.
+For more information on UPMIFA, please see our white paper, Good Nonprofit Governance Starts with the Board.

 How can PNC help?